bcgov/nr-get-token/README.md

 To learn more about the **Common Services** available visit the [Common Services Showcase](https://bcgov.github.io/common-service-showcase/) page.

-GETOK can also be used to get setup with WebADE services published on [https://apistore.nrs.gov.bc.ca/store/](https://apistore.nrs.gov.bc.ca/store/).
+GETOK can also be used to get setup with WebADE Services published on [https://apistore.nrs.gov.bc.ca/store/](https://apistore.nrs.gov.bc.ca/store/).
 GETOK has a service client GETOK_SERVICE which is granted the WEBADE-REST "profileRole" of APPLICATION_ADMINISTRATOR.
 This allows the GETOK_SERVICE to create new WebADE service Clients.

 > The first deployment of this webade-cfg information had to be done manually using the process we are replacing.
 See [Bitbucket GETOK Repo](https://apps.nrs.gov.bc.ca/int/stash/projects/GETOK/repos/getok-webade-cfg/browse) for the package that was used for the first deployment.
 Subsequent deployment to modify this can be done through the WEBADE-REST-API endpoints.